esacteksab/fabric4pelican/README.rst

 Note
 ----

-It should be noted that my source files are in 'rst'. **THIS IS NOT THE DEFAULT DIRECTORY FOR PELICAN.** and you may want to edit as needed.
+It should be noted that my source files are in '~/blog/rst'. **THIS IS NOT THE DEFAULT DIRECTORY FOR PELICAN.** and you may want to edit as needed.